 Even after the cabinets are installed you can still help reduce your exposure.
-Simply stay elsewhere for a couple of days and close all the windows in your home while raising the thermostat to 90 degrees.
+Simply stay elsewhere for a couple of days.
+Then, close all the windows in your home while raising the thermostat to 90 degrees.
 This should bake out additional fumes.
 Be sure to air out the entire house and bringing the home to a normal temperature before moving back in.

-Placing cabinetry over heaters or using cabinet boxes as heat ducts is also not advised if you are trying to limit VOCs.
+Placing cabinetry over heating ducts or radiators is also not advised if you are trying to limit VOCs.

-In fact, US companies that are importing their doors and cabinet parts from overseas will have had their parts given added time to off gas due to the shipping time to import and also because stock cabinetry parts are stored until assembled.
-More expensive custom cabinetry will be made specifically for the individual customer and will usually ship only a few days after completion.
+In fact, US companies that are importing their doors and cabinet parts allows parts added time to off gas.
+This is due to the shipping time to import and also because stock cabinetry parts are stored until assembled.
+More expensive custom cabinetry will be made specifically for the individual customer.
+It will usually ship only a few days after completion.
 So, allowing your more expensive custom cabinetry to off gas could be particularly important.

 Be careful of very small custom cabinet companies, they will not use ovens to bake their finishes between coats.
 Larger custom lines and semi-custom lines will be baking their finishes sometimes even spraying a powdered finish onto their doors that is melted to create a more durable finish coat.
 Larger manufacturers will use catalyzed conversion varnishes that are much harder to damage and less likely to off gas.
 This is one reason why we are not fans of Amish made cabinetry.
 Read link